xokit/exokit/README.md

 Despite modern browsers being nominally open source, their code is impenetrable.
 You've probably never compiled a web browser, and almost certainly never added things.
 Despite the amount of time you spend in a browser.

-With Exokit, anyone can write some Javascript to control their experience of the web.
+With xokit, anyone can write some Javascript to control their experience of the web.

 #### Platform support?